-8.1 The site comprises an out-dated industrial building that has now reached the end of its useful life and is vacant.
+- 8.1 The site comprises an out-dated industrial building that has now reached the end of its useful life and is vacant.
 It is located in a highly accessible location in the town centre and close to High Street Station with a wide range of shops and services nearby.
 The existing building detracts from the streetscene and from the conservation area and is not compatible with the surrounding residential uses.
-The development of the site for residential use is therefore acceptable in principle.

-8.2 The proposed design is contemporary with brick as the main facing material.
-It is considered that the proposed buildings are an appropriate response for this site and will enhance both the streetscene and wider conservation area.
+The development of the site for residential use is therefore acceptable in principle. - 8.2 The proposed design is contemporary with brick as the main facing material.
+The design has been amended to overcome the previous reason for refusal and now incorporates a more refined and animated front elevation to The Crescent and a significantly improved side elevation to Crown Passage.
+The previously proposed zinc cladding for the roof element has also been removed and two complimentary types of brick are now proposed as the main facing materials. - 8.3 It is considered that the proposed buildings are an appropriate response for this site and will enhance both the streetscene and wider conservation area.
 The buildings will provide good levels of accommodation for future occupiers and will have no significant adverse impacts on adjoining properties.
 The development is virtually car-free which is acceptable in this highly accessible location.